-2018 2017
+2019 2018

 Financial assets at year end:

-Cash and cash equivalents \$ 951,109 \$ 1,051,085
+Cash and cash equivalents \$ 1,108,986 \$ 951,109

-Investments 1,386,450 1,367,052
+Investments 1,358,862 1,386,450

+Total financial assets 2,467,848 2,337,559

+Less amounts not available to be used within one year:

+Net assets with donor restrictions 2,013

-Total financial assets available to meet
+Total financial assets available to meet ¢ 2 46E 92E ¢ 2 227 EE0

-general expenditures over the next twelve months: \$ 2,337,559 \$ 2,418,137
+general expenditures over the next twelve months \$ 2,465,835 \$ 2,337,559

-Children's Cardiomyopathy Foundation, Inc. strives to maintain liquid financial assets sufficient to meet 60 days of normal operating expenses.
+The Organization strives to maintain liquid financial assets sufficient to meet 60 days of normal operating expenses.
+In addition to these financial assets, a significant portion of the Organization's annual expenditures will be funded by current year operating revenues including contributions and fundraising and special event revenue.
 As part of the Organization's liquidity plan, cash in excess of daily requirement is invested in short-term investments.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.

-Note 4 - Investments
+4. Investments

 The following financial instruments, measured on a recurring basis, are carried at fair value in the Organization's financial statements.
-The fair value disclosures include information regarding the valuation of the Organization's investments at December 31, 2018 and 2017:
+The fair value disclosures include information regarding the valuation of the Organization's investments at December 31, 2019 and 2018: